Elliott Erwitt

-Elliott Erwitt (born Elio Romano Erwitt, July 26, 1928) is a French-born American advertising and documentary photographer known for his black and white candid photos of ironic and absurd situations within everyday settings.
-He has been a member of Magnum Photos since 1953.
+Elliott Erwitt (born Elio Romano Erwitz, July 26, 1928 – November 29, 2023) was a French-born American advertising and documentary photographer known for his black and white candid photos of ironic and absurd situations within everyday settings.
+He was a member of Magnum Photos from 1953.

 Early life

-Erwitt was born in Paris, France, to Jewish-Russian immigrant parents, who soon moved to Italy.
-In 1939, when he was ten, his family migrated to the United States.
-He studied photography and filmmaking at Los Angeles City College and the New School for Social Research, finishing his education in 1950.
-In 1951 he was drafted into the Army, and discharged in 1953.
+Elliott Erwitt was born in Paris, France, on July 26, 1928, to Jewish-Russian immigrant parents, Eugenia and Boris Erwitz, who soon moved to Italy.
+In 1939, when he was 10 years old, his family migrated to the United States.
+He studied photography and filmmaking at Los Angeles City College and the New School for Social Research.
+In 1951, he was drafted into the Army, and discharged in 1953.

 Photography career

 Erwitt served as a photographer's assistant in the 1950s in the United States Army while stationed in France and Germany.
-He was influenced by meeting the famous photographers Edward Steichen, Robert Capa and Roy Stryker.
+After moving to New York in 1948, he met the photographers Edward Steichen, Robert Capa and Roy Stryker.
 Stryker, the former Director of the Farm Security Administration's photography department, hired Erwitt to work on a photography project for the Standard Oil Company.
 He then began a freelance photographer career and produced work for Collier's, Look, Life and Holiday.
-Erwitt was invited to become a member of Magnum Photos by the founder Robert Capa.
+Erwitt was invited to become a member of Magnum Photos by the founder Robert Capa in 1953.

+Again and again he has also documented socio-political events in his photographs, such as Richard Nixon's visit to the Soviet Union in 1959, the funeral service for John F. Kennedy in 1963 or the inauguration of Barack Obama in 2009.

 One of the subjects Erwitt has frequently photographed in his career is dogs: they have been the subject of five of his books, Son of Bitch (1974), To the Dogs (1992), Dog Dogs (1998), Woof (2005), and Elliott Erwitt's Dogs (2008).

-Erwitt has created an alter ego, the beret-wearing and pretentious "André S. Solidor" (which abbreviates to "ass") — "a contemporary artist, from one of the French colonies in the Caribbean, I forget which one" — to "satirise the kooky excesses of contemporary photography."
+Erwitt created an alter ego, the beret-wearing and pretentious "André S. Solidor" (which abbreviates to "ass"), "a contemporary artist, from one of the French colonies in the Caribbean, I forget which one" to "satirise the kooky excesses of contemporary photography."
 His work was published in a book, The Art of André S. Solidor (2009), and exhibited in 2011 at the Paul Smith Gallery in London.

-Erwitt was awarded the Royal Photographic Society's Centenary Medal and an honorary fellowship (HonFRPS) in 2002 in recognition of a sustained, significant contribution to the art of photography. and the International Center for Photography's Infinity Award, Lifetime Achievement category, in 2011.
+Erwitt was awarded the Royal Photographic Society's Centenary Medal in 2002 in recognition of a sustained, significant contribution to the art of photography, a Royal Photographic Society Honorary Fellowship in 1994 and the International Center for Photography's Infinity Award, Lifetime Achievement category, in 2011.